 Does Brita Filter Microplastics?

-This is the most-searched question in this space, and the answer is: not reliably, and not with any certification.
+This is the most-searched question in this space, and the honest answer is: it depends entirely on which Brita filter you use.

 Standard Brita pitchers use activated carbon filters.
-These are effective at improving taste and removing chlorine, but the pore size (typically 0.5–1 micron in practice, though not certified for this) is not verified for microplastic reduction.
+These are effective at improving taste and removing chlorine, but the Basic and Standard filters are not certified for microplastic reduction — their pore size isn't verified for it.

 What About Bottled Water?